 The discriminator is in a feedback loop with the picture’s ground truth and so the discriminator and the generator are in a feedback loop.

 A GAN may be considered a game of cat and mouse between a counterfeiter and a cop, with the counterfeiter learning to pass counterfeit notes and the officer learning to identify them.
 Both are dynamic.
 For example, the officer is in training (to extend the analogy, perhaps the central bank is flagging money that has slipped through) and each side is always learning the other's techniques.

 The discriminator network for MNIST is a conventional convolutional network that can classify pictures supplied to it - a binomial classifier that labels images as real or bogus.
 In a sense, the generator is an inverse convolutional network.
 While a conventional convolutional classifier downsamples an image to generate a probability, the generator upsamples a vector of random noise to make an image.
 The first discards data via downsampling techniques such as max-pooling, while the second produces new data.

 In a zero-sum game, both nets attempt to maximize a separate and opposing objective function or loss function.
 Essentially, this is an actor-critic model.
 The generator alters its behavior as the discriminator does and vice versa.
 As a result, their losses pile on top of one other.

-GANs are an exciting and rapidly evolving field that fulfill the promise of generative models by generating realistic examples across a variety of problem domains.
-Noteworthy among them are image-to-image translation tasks such as converting summer to winter or day to night photos, and generating photorealistic photos of objects, scenes, and people that even humans can't tell are fake.
+GANs are an exciting and rapidly evolving field that fulfills the promise of generative models by generating realistic examples across a variety of problem domains.
+Noteworthy among them are image-to-image translation tasks such as converting summer to winter or day-to-night photos, and generating photorealistic photos of objects, scenes, and people that even humans can't tell are fake.

 1. What are generative adversarial networks?